-Total Number of Awareness Topics/principles covered % age of value chain partners covered (by value of business done with Programmes held under the training such partners) under the awareness programmes
+Total Number of Awareness Programmes held Topics/principles covered under the training %age of value chain partners covered (by value of business done with such partners) under the awareness programmes --- -- --

-Does the entity have processes in place to avoid/ manage conflict of interests involving members of the Board?
+2. Does the entity have processes in place to avoid/manage conflict of interests involving members of the Board?
 (Yes/No) If Yes, provide details of the same.